codio/site/source/docs/boxes/installsw/box-parts.html.md

 full_width: true
 ---

-Codio does not currently allow sudo access to you Box.
-In practice, this should not cause you major issues.
-While we will provide sudo access in the future, we provide a rich set of so-called Box Parts that are very rapidly installable packages that can be installed either using our Install Software screen or via the command line.
+Codio provides a rich set of so-called Box Parts that are very rapidly installable packages that can be installed either using our Install Software screen (`Tools->Install software` menu item) or via the command line.

 You can also install software by downloading and compiling from source code.

 As covered in the next section, [Coding your own Packages](/docs/boxes/installsw/parts-coding) you can also create your own Box Parts packages.

 ##Install Software tab
 The easiest way to install software packages onto a Codio Box is from the 'Tools->Install software' menu item.
 This allows you to perform the following actions